 Students who believe that the causes of their suspension merit special consideration may submit a letter of appeal challenging their suspension.
-The deadline date for appeals is stated in the official notice of suspension that is sent to the current mailing address reported by the student.
+The deadline date for appeals is stated in the official notice of suspension that is emailed to the student's campus email address and sent to the current mailing address reported by the student.
 Appeals received after the deadline stated in the notice of suspension will not be considered.
 The Academic Regulations and Standards Committee will review all appeals.
 The Committee may reinstate a student based on documented circumstances beyond the student's control.
-It is the student's responsibility to provide documentation and a brief narrative clarifying how the circumstances that caused poor performance have been addressed.
+It is the student's responsibility to complete a Suspension Appeal form and provide documentation clarifying how the circumstances that caused poor performance have been addressed.
+More information can be found at www.missouriwestern.edu/registrar/probation-suspension.asp.

 Students who are suspended because their GPA is adversely affected by grades over ten years old may also petition for reinstatement immediately following notice of suspension.
-It is the student's responsibility to submit a letter of appeal in which his or her GPA, recalculated to include only grades earned within the last ten years, is clearly stated.
+It is the student's responsibility to complete a Suspension Appeal form, provide documentation, and a recalculated GPA to include only grades earned within the last ten years.
 The ten years are to be calculated from the semester in which the student's current suspension occurs.
 The Committee will review each suspension of this type on a case by case basis, considering all factors, and may reinstate students if the evidence warrants it.